-The Weekday Preschool provides part-time care at 6935 Columbia Pike, Annandale VA 22003, for children from 3-5 years old from 9 a.m. – noon on Mondays through Thursdays.
-There are also Extended Day (noon – 2:30 p.m.) and Late Day (ending at 5:30 p.m.) options.
+The Weekday Preschool offers a variety of school-year classes for children 3-4 years old at 6935 Columbia Pike, Annandale VA 22003, for children from 3-5 years old from 9 a.m. – noon on Tuesdays through Fridays.
+There are also Extended Day (noon – 2 p.m.) and Late Day (ending at 5 p.m.) options.

-The AUMC Early Learning Program is state licensed and regulated by the Virginia Department of Social Services and accredited by the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children [NAEYC].
+The AUMC Weekday Preschool is state licensed and regulated by the Virginia Department of Social Services and accredited by the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children [NAEYC].
 This is a prestigious recognition, achieved by only seven percent of early childhood programs nationwide, which demonstrates the commitment to early childhood education.
 For more information on the standards maintained by nationally accredited programs, visit their website at www.naeyc.org.

 The Weekday Preschool and Early Learning Program is proud to have been chosen twice as a top preschool by Northern Virginia Magazine in their last ratings of area preschools.